RPA and workflow automation for Dutch businesses

 Weekly or monthly collecting data from multiple sources, cleaning, joining and sending to a dashboard or email for management.
 The kind of work a data analyst spends two to four hours a week on, and very suited to automation.

-We build a pipeline (Python, n8n or Workato) that fetches sources each period (Google Analytics, HubSpot, Exact, Excel exports, Snowflake), cleans according to a fixed rule set, and delivers the report in your template.
-For deviations we use anomaly detection so reports do not only show numbers but also flag what stands out.
+DataDream builds a pipeline (Python, n8n or Workato) that fetches sources each period (Google Analytics, HubSpot, Exact, Excel exports, Snowflake), cleans according to a fixed rule set, and delivers the report in your template.
+For deviations anomaly detection flags what stands out, so reports do more than show numbers.
 See AI data for the full data approach.

 Lead qualification and routing